khanhkhoktvn/Fixed-Colmines92-s-achgen/README.md

 this is just a compatibility patch maintained by the community.

 ### Usage:
-Load up the steamdb game u want, for example 'https://steamdb.info/app/1392860/'.
-Then click to "Achievement" tab(remember to quickly go thru all achievements list to get all images loaded).
+1. Load up the steamdb game u want, for example 'https://steamdb.info/app/1392860/'.
+2. Then click to "Achievement" tab(remember to quickly go thru all achievements list to get all images loaded).
-After finished, right click then "Save as" (Or just Ctrl+S) to save it locally.
-It will have downloaded html file and a data file like "Little Nightmares III Achievements · SteamDB_files"
+3. After finished, right click then "Save as" (Or just Ctrl+S) to save it locally.
-Now you good to go, drag the html into exe and tada!
+4. U mean to see a downloaded html file and a data file like "Little Nightmares III Achievements · SteamDB_files" for example Now you good to go, drag the html into exe and tada!